 - Received a ticket in the past such as a minor in possession or driving without a license

 If you think you already have a WDL number but don't remember it, call us for assistance at 360-902-3900.

 Washington (WA) permits, ID cards, and licenses use a number that starts with WDL or the first 5 letters of your last name.
 This number identifies you and is unique.
 You'll use it to make an appointment to go to one of our offices.
 Your WDL number also allows your driver training school to inform us you're enrolled in an approved course (required if you want to get your permit between ages 15 and 15 and a half).

 2. Learn how to drive

-Depending on your age and when you want to get your driver license, you have two options.
+Depending on your age and when you want to get your driver license, you have 2 options.

-Option one: Take a driver training course to get your license before turning 18
+Option 1: Take a driver training course to get your license before turning 18

 View all approved driver training schools to schedule an appointment.

-Option two: Learn without a course and take a knowledge test to get your license after turning 18
+Option 2 Learn without a course and take a knowledge test to get your license after turning 18

 If you don't complete an approved driver training course, you must wait until you’re at least 18 to get your driver license.